konkentrate/nelsonAI/README.md

 ### Scope

 - LLM implementation using configurable Mistral AI (DeepSeek in the future?)
-- Contextual chat history using SQLite database (or other)
+- Contextual chat history using SQLite database
 - Ability to analyze chat history and provide insights
 - Trainable personality